Blessings Chelo, who suffered from Spina Bifida, received a treatment at the rehabilitation Center

 Every year, more than 300,000 children like Blessings are born with neural tube defects, resulting in approximately 88,000 deaths.
-Although in developed countries the risks of congenital deformity have been greatly reduced thanks to the intake of folic acid before and during pregnancy, in low- and middle-oncome countries, the number of cases unfortunately remains very high.
+In developed countries the risks of congenital deformity have been greatly reduced thanks to the intake of folic acid before and during pregnancy.
+This is not the case in low- and middle-oncome countries where the number of cases unfortunately remains very high.
 In fact, 29% of neonatal deaths are due to apparent birth defects.

-In Zambia, depending on the source, 10 to 15% of the population suffers from a disability.
-According to the 2006 SINTEF study, 14% of the disabilities are congenital and the resulting disabilities go alongside with lower rates of school enrollment and economic participation.
+Depending on the source, in Zambia 10 to 15% of the population suffers from a disability.
+According to the 2006 SINTEF study, 14% of the disabilities are congenital.
+The resulting disabilities go alongside with lower rates of school enrollment and economic participation.
 In fact, 24% of children with disabilities never attend school compared to 9% of children without disabilities.
-Less likely to go to school and less educated, children with disabilities, once they are adults, face similar barriers to socio-economic participation: 55% of people with disabilities are unemployed compared to 42% of people without disabilities.
+Less likely to go to school and less educated, children with disabilities, once they are adults, face similar barriers to socio-economic participation.
+55% of people with disabilities are unemployed compared to 42% of people without disabilities.

-Many consequences of congenital deformity could be avoided and quality of life could be significantly improved with appropriate medical care and rehabilitation services.
-Awareness and prevention campaigns to extend the prescription of folic acid to pregnant women, coupled with lobbying the relevant authorities for an effective and accessible public health system are needed to reduce the rate of birth defect.
-In parallel, it is essential to set up a functioning physical rehabilitation system accessible and affordable for people with disabilities in general.
-Services, facilities and institutions such as public transport, workplace, banks, places of worship, health care facilities and schools are often not accessible for people with disabilities but there is a real need for more research into the everyday lives of people with disabilities in Zambia.
+Many consequences of congenital deformity could be avoided.
+Also the quality of life could be significantly improved with appropriate medical care and rehabilitation services.
+Awareness and prevention campaigns to extend the prescription of folic acid to pregnant women are needed.
+Coupled with lobbying for an effective and accessible public health system it could reduce the rate of birth defect.
+In parallel, it is essential to set up a functioning physical rehabilitation system.
+Meaning it should be accessible and affordable for all persons with disabilities.
+Services, facilities and institutions such as public transport, workplace, banks, places of worship, health care facilities and schools are often not accessible for people with disabilities.
+There is a real need for more research into the everyday lives of people with disabilities in Zambia.